-ESG markets are growing quickly, a survey of ISDA members suggests a consensus on global ESG capital and accounting standards.
+This issue of IQ explores recent developments at both the policy and industry levels.
+While ESG markets are growing quickly, a survey of ISDA members suggests a consensus on global ESG standards and metrics is necessary to ensure consistency, alongside greater clarity on regulatory, capital and accounting standards.